Next-Gen Core Banking and Digital Lending: How Banks Update Their Software

 Although for many banks technology advancements are not much of a threat.

 Fintechs are not likely to replace banking services in their integrity and one-stop-shop concept.
 However, next-generation banking is time-sensitive: the earlier you begin, the faster you can grow.
 In case, a good strategy for such a start is ready, of course.
-Incumbent banks, startups, and spinoffs need to take a fresh and balanced approach to their core banking system challenges.
+Incumbent banks, startups, and spinoffs need to take a fresh and balanced approach to their core banking and lending system challenges.

 Full Core Banking Replacement vs Progressive Migration vs Greenfield Banking